 9. You could save a dog’s life.

-I’m not adopting a dog from a shelter, but one of the reasons to adopt an adult dog is you might be saving a dog’s life.
+One of the best reasons to adopt an adult dog is you might be saving a dog’s life.
 You’re also opening up a place at the shelter or rescue group for another dog in need.

 10. Adult dogs have less energy than puppies!